rmarslangf/Notebook-Suggestion-Chatbot/README.md

 ```bash
   py(unix or unix-like system you need to use python) cli.py --prompt "enter your Turkish Prompt here"
 ```
-2- Use API UI

-Access the API UI (127.0.0.1/docs) in the ui you see try option on the top right, click on it.
-After that, you can enter your prompt on json format.

-3- Use Website
+2- Use Website

 Access the Website (localhost:3000).
 You see ChatGPT like UI.
 Write your prompts in chat area.

-4- Acces Baris's website for ready-to-use application
+3- Acces Baris's website for ready-to-use application

 <a href="https://chatbot.baristok.com.tr" target="_blank">https://chatbot.baristok.com.tr</a>